UI-Research/r4ds-exercises/docs/03-data-visualization.md

 same length as a unit on the y-axis.

 `geom_abline()` (with no arguments) adds a reference line with an intercept of 0 and a slope of 1.
-We can quickly see that every observation in the `mpg` dataset has better highway than city fuel efficiency.
+One can quickly see that every observation in the `mpg` dataset has better highway than city fuel efficiency.